logion-network/ReactNativePoc/README.md

 # React Native POC

-The purpose of this project is to demonstrate the integration of a React Native app with the Logion platform.
+The purpose of this project is to demonstrate the integration of a React Native Android app with the Logion platform.

 # Setting up Logion in a new React Native project